Have you ever heard the statistic that millionaires have an average of seven streams of income?

-There’s actually another constraint, and here is where wealth inequality rears some of its ugly head, and it’s known as Maslow’s Hierarchy of Needs.
+There’s another constraint, and here is where wealth inequality rears some of its ugly head, and it’s known as Maslow’s Hierarchy of Needs.

 You need to eat.
 You need a place to sleep.
 And both of those, and other needs, require money.

-I call it financial gravity.
+I call these expenses financial gravity.

 On Earth, we are all subject to the same gravitational force.
 The larger you are, the more that force exerts on your body.
-If you weighed nothing, you would fly away.

 Your net worth airplane takes off when your thrust (income) exceeds your gravity (expenses).